febriyanadji/crud-nodejs/README.md

 Admin user has permission to Create Read Update Delete all users

-non-admin users only have permission to read their profile data via the /auth/me endpoint
+non-admin users only have permission to read their own user data via the /auth/me endpoint